Formula 1 news: Formula 1 racing calendar 2021 | Formula 1 news

 It will start with the Bahrain Grand Prix on March 28th.

-After that, F1 will race in Imola on April 18, which was not in the original schedule but is now being added again after a successful comeback in 2020.
+After that, F1 will race in Imola on April 18, which was not on the original schedule but is being added again after a successful comeback in 2020.

 On May 2, Formula 1 returns to Portimao, Portugal, where the third Grand Prix of the year is being held.